 For other credential configuration methods, see Install the Credentials tool.

-Install the PAI-related Python SDKs.
+Install the PAI-related Python SDK.

 # Install the workspace SDK. pip install alibabacloud-aiworkspace20210204 -U -q # Install the DSW SDK. pip install alibabacloud_pai_dsw20220101 -U -q # OpenAPI dependency. pip install alibabacloud_tea_openapi -U -q # Install the SDK for querying subscription resource groups. pip install https://sdk-portal-us-prod.oss-accelerate.aliyuncs.com/downloads/u-b8602de7-c468-436c-8a02-2eca4a30d376-python-paistudio.zip -U -qCreate a DSW instance.

-For more information about the APIs, see API overview.
+For more information, see API overview.